/ Updated in March 20120 /

 As a KGSP Graduate 2015 student from Malaysia, I am grateful for this scholarship and always thankful to the Korean Government for this opportunity.
 I still remember when I applied for KGSP 3 years ago, I did a lot of research online – to search for information about how to apply, how to write the personal statement & study plan, how to deliver the documents, and also the KGSP students life in Korea (I was afraid that life would be so difficult as international student in Korea).
 I found some useful blogs that discussed about KGSP application process, how to write self-introduction (in order to make your application stand out and win the scholarship, etc…. lol).
 I even talked to some of the Malaysians KGSP who were studying in Korea at that time.
 Thankfully, they were very helpful to guide me through this complicated process and I managed to win the scholarship!
 Yay!
 Thank God too, of course!

-So, this was 3 years ago.
-I can’t believe I have been studying in Korea for 2.5 years already.
-Everything is still good in Korea.
-I miss home, and all the food in Malaysia. 🙂 But, life as international student in Korea is great.
-In fact, it is awesome!
-To be honest, I am enjoying every single moment here.
-I gotta admit that KGSP is the best scholarship in Korea!!
+So, this was 5 years ago.
+I came back to Malaysia after I graduated in 2019.
+Everything was awesome in Korea.
+Now, I miss Korea. 🙂 To be honest, I enjoyed every single moment in Korea.
+I have to admit that KGSP is the best scholarship in Korea!!
 And KGSP is one of the best gifts I have ever gotten from God.

-As written on http://www.studyinkorea.go.kr/ website, they are inviting 780 international students from 156 countries, for degree (Master’s & Doctoral) and non-degree research programs for year 2018.
+For year 2020, they are inviting 1,270 international students, for degree (Master’s & Doctoral) and non-degree research programs for year 2020.

 Quota for Malaysians: